-Special Diet Notes: Eggplant and Spinach Lasagna
+Special Diet Notes: Vegan Eggplant Lasagna

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, vegan, plant-based, and vegetarian.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, vegan, plant-based, and vegetarian.

-- 12 ounces lasagna noodles
+- 12 ounces lasagna noodles (gluten-free, if needed)

 - 2 tablespoons olive oil

-- 1 medium-size eggplant, peeled and chopped
+- 1 medium-size eggplant, peeled and diced

-- Salt and freshly ground black pepper
+- Freshly ground black pepper to taste

 - ½ cup shredded dairy-free mozzarella or parmesan alternative (optional)